Cornellio/puppet-riak1/README.md

 Riak is a high performance, distributed key/value data store released by [Basho.](http://basho.com/riak/)

+The module is designed with production systems in mind and aims to fully automate the deployment of a Riak cluster and tune your systems for optimal performance.

+## Module Description

 This module deploys a Riak cluster on Red Hat distributions.
-Since it's designed to automate the setup of an entire cluster it can be applied to multiple hosts and will handle the operations necessary to create the cluster, including `plan`, `commit` and `join`.
+It's designed to automate the setup of an entire cluster and should be applied to multiple hosts.
+It will handle the operations necessary to create the cluster, including `plan`, `commit` and `join`.
 The module uses your existing yum repos to install Riak and Erlang and Linux will be tuned for performance as recommended by Basho.

 The module has been tested on RHEL/CentOS 6.4 using riak-1.4.8 and erlang-rebar-2.1.0.
 Compatible with Puppet 2.7 or higher.

-The Riak packages need to be available in your existing yum repos.

-## Module Description

 The class parameter `cluster_join_node` defines the host that all members of the cluster will join.
 All hosts that join this node will automatically be members of the same cluster.
-If this node has not yet been provisioned when Puppet runs on other nodes, the cluster join operation will silently fail.
-The cluster join will succeed on the next Puppet run as long as the Riak daemon is running on the `cluster_join_node`.

-Multiple Puppet runs may be necessary to bring all nodes into the cluster.
-If you ensure Riak has been provisioned on the host cited by `cluster_join_node` before the other nodes, everything should work after one Puppet run.

 ## Setup

 ### Package Repositories

-As to avoid external dependencies, this module is designed to use internal yum repos, therefore ensure the following packages are available in your configured yum repos.
+To avoid external dependencies this module is designed to use your existing yum repos, therefore ensure you have the following packages available:

 * riak-1.4.8
 * erlang-rebar-2.1.0